JinendraMehta/cab_booking/Readme.md

+Software Dependecies:
+1. mysql
+2. redis (only for testing)

 Copy example.env to .env and set db config and port

 1. To Setup and start server (first time run); run`npm run setup`